Are you facing a project that requires some material removal? You might be wondering: should you reach for a sander or a grinder?

 - Cutting and shaping metal, concrete, and other materials

-- Removing rust, scale, and other buildup from surfaces
+- Removing rust, scale, and buildup from surfaces

 - Grinding down welds and rough edges